 The progression of mining claims also speaks to the history of the city, as the evidence of coal extraction radiates outwards from the CBD.5 The first mining claim was originally granted to the Australian Agricultural Coal Company in 1828, occupying a large stretch of land in the CBD and coastal fringe that was the location of the first mining operations in the area.
 This lease effectively provided the company with a monopoly on coal extraction in NSW for 20 years, but by the 1840s there were multiple companies starting to mine deposits in West Wallsend, Belmont and Lake Macquarie.
-By 1905, the plan reveals the proliferation of coal companies operating in the region, showing territories linked to, for instance, Newcastle Coal, Waratah Coal Co., Dudley Coal Co., Burwood Extended Coal Co., Redhead

-Coal Co., Burwood Coal, Newcastle Wallsend Coal Co., Maryland and Summerhill Collieries, West Wallsend Coal, Teralba Co-operative Colliery and Young Wallsend Coal.
+By 1905, the plan reveals the proliferation of coal companies operating in the region, showing territories linked to, for instance, Newcastle Coal, Waratah Coal Co., Dudley Coal Co., Burwood Extended Coal Co., Redhead Coal Co., Burwood Coal, Newcastle Wallsend Coal Co., Maryland and Summerhill Collieries, West Wallsend Coal, Teralba Co-operative Colliery and Young Wallsend Coal.
 For every emerging suburb in the urban grid of Newcastle, there was a company owning and extracting the coal beneath it.
 The drawing often provides the only evidence of this.
 The emergence of other mining areas and claims over the next century creates the unique contradiction embodied in the plan, where the visible collective space of the city is undermined by private and commercial interests concealed below.
 Where airspace and height limits often encourage urban development in conventional commercial cities, in coal cities this speculation is primarily downwards, and value is originally seen underneath rather than above the urban grid.

-Architectural drawing and geology

-As a science that deals with vast scales in both time and space, geology has, since its inception, relied on the abstraction of drawing to condense and present information.
-Georgius Agricola's influential De Re Metallica, written in 1556, laid out in text and drawing the primary geological conditions, as well as the processes for extraction that could be used to mine them.
-Book Three is devoted to the different types of veins, stringers and seams, illustrated extensively through simple sectional and elevational diagrams that explain the relationship of these geological phenomena to the broader natural (Fig.4) and urban (Fig.5) landscape.
-Agricola's work resulted in the widespread dissemination of basic ideas relating to geology, primarily through the success of the sectional and elevational diagrams in explaining these terms and developing a visual language through which geology could be communicated.
+It was, however, primarily in the 19th century that the dramatic evolution of objective techniques for drawing geology emerged, through an appropriation of both plan and section.9 As Tom Architectural drawing and geology Sharpe observes, William Smith's 1815 map was As a science that deals with vast scales in both time the first attempt at a geological plan of England and some of the surrounding British Isles.10 While and space, geology has, since its inception, relied on the abstraction of drawing to condense and present processes for mapping and representing geological information.
+Georgius Agricola's influential De Re strata were in existence prior to this, Smith was Metallica, written in 1556, laid out in text and drawing the first to map a national landmass at such a the primary geological conditions, as well as the scale, coding rock types on the basis of time in processes for extraction that could be used to mine a way that recast the spatial understanding of them.6 Book Three is devoted to the different types borders and territory.
+This effectively showed the of veins, stringers and seams, illustrated extensively geological evolution of an island over time, recording through simple sectional and elevational diagrams that the history of the landform and, inadvertently, explain the relationship of these geological phenomena its geopolitical future.
+In the margins of Smith's to the broader natural (Fig.4) and urban (Fig.5) map, which measured 2.6m x 1.8m, was a small landscape.
+Agricola's work resulted in the widespread cross-section (Fig.6), which extrapolated Smith's dissemination of basic ideas relating to geology, primarily through the success of the sectional and elevational diagrams in explaining these terms and developing a visual language through which geology could be communicated.